Community Food Hubs Fund

 1. Who can apply?

-Community fridges who are part of the Community Fridge Network run by Hubbub.
-Received food hub funding before?
-You are also welcome to apply.
+Community fridges that are part of the Community Fridge Network run by Hubbub, and did not receive funding in the May 2025 Community Food Hubs funding round are eligible to apply.

 2. Funding